Do you want to know what the top benefits of calisthenics are?

-As with all types of exercise and training styles, there are pros and cons.
+As with all types of exercise and training styles, there are pros and cons of calisthenics exercises.

-Here are the top three disadvantages of calisthenics / bodyweight training.
+Here are the top three disadvantages of calisthenics.

 Your legs contain the most powerful muscles in your body.
-There will come a time where calisthenic leg exercises will be limiting.
+There will come a time when calisthenic leg exercises will be limiting.

 Your legs will quickly become accustomed to lifting your weight.
 Once you master the pistol, there isn’t much more you could do to this exercise to significantly increase the intensity.

-To counteract this limitation, you will need some form of external weight to continue progressing this challenge.
-This includes weight vests and dumbbells.
+To counteract this limitation, you will need some form of external weight to continue progressing through this challenge.

-- or maintaining your current level of fitness.
+- or maintain your current level of fitness.

 If your goal is to keep getting stronger and building more muscle, you will need to use harder calisthenics exercises.

 Unfortunately, some of the complex movements in calisthenics can be very difficult to perform and take a lot of time to master.
-As these movements require coordination from multiple body parts, calisthenic movements can be more complicated than those in weight training.
+Some movements require coordination from multiple body parts, making them more complicated than those in weight training.